The Best Christmas in Europe Itinerary for 7 to 14 Days

 10 Day Winter Europe Itinerary

-Day 1: Fly into Paris or Frankfurt, bus or train to Strasbourg, France
+Day 1: Fly into Paris, France, or Frankfurt, Germany; bus or train to Strasbourg, France

 Day 2: Strasbourg Christmas markets